Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Chula Vista

 Located about 15 minutes south of downtown, this smaller animal and nature center focuses on California’s coastal plants and wildlife.
-It’s a popular spot for school field trips and typically less crowded than other popular San Diego animal attractions.
+It’s a popular spot for school field trips and is typically less crowded than other popular San Diego animal attractions.

 Best San Diego Beaches for Families

-23. La Jolla Shores Beach
+22. La Jolla Shores Beach

 Lifeguards are on duty, fire pits are first-come, first-served, and restrooms are decent.
 The adjacent Kellogg Park has a playground and grassy space steps from the sand.
 Avenida de la Playa, the main street in the La Jolla Shores neighborhood, has casual dining like The Cheese Shop and small shops, and is an easy walk.
-The parking lot is big but fills early in summer.
+The parking lot is big, but fills early in summer.

 24. Moonlight Beach Encinitas